Author Archives: Prof. Dr. Paul Molitor

 Over the next three years, the project will address the problem of how to present the redaction processes of kabbalistic manuscripts in a clear and understandable way: The development of the textual traditions concerning the treatise Keter Shem Tov (The Crown of … Continue reading

-Full paper accepted for presentation at DH2022 held in Tokyo in July 2022
+Full presentation at the Digital Humanities Conference 2022 (DH2022) held in Tokyo in July 2022

 Our Article “Putting collation of text witnesses on a formal basis” was recently published in DSH